 So, you’re expecting a baby, and with that comes the expectation that you’ll just know how to change a diaper, right?!
-But it’s not just you who doesn’t have a clue when it comes to that first newborn dirty diaper change.
-After all, you’ve probably heard a lot of poop stories, but never how to clean it up.
+But it’s not just you who doesn’t have a clue when it comes to that first newborn diaper change.

 Since newborns often need 8-10 diaper changes per day, don’t worry, you’ll soon be changing diapers like a pro.

 - What is the basic technique for changing a diaper?